 The Vatican Grottoes are below Saint Peter’s and contain the tombs of the Popes.
 Entrance is through the Basilica.
 Free admission

 The Vatican Necropolis (Scavi vaticani): a visit to the necropolis below St. Peter’s Basilica and to the tomb of the Apostle takes about one hour and half.
-Tours can only be arranged through the Vatican office so we won’t be able to guide you there.
+Tours can only be arranged through the Vatican office so I won’t be able to guide you there.
 Admission fee.
-Contact: by email email@example.com or by fax: +390669873017
+You can reserve personally by contacting: by email firstname.lastname@example.org or by fax: +390669873017